Scripter17/JREP/README.md

 ## (`order`) `--order` usage
 `--order` determines the order of functions that process matches
-- The default value for `--order` is replace, match-whole-lines, sub, match-regex, no-name-duplicates, no-duplicates, print-dir, print-name, print-match
+- The default value for `--order` is replace, match-whole-lines, sub, stdin-anti-match-strings, match-regex, no-name-duplicates, no-duplicates, print-dir-name, print-name, print-match
 - Changing the order of `sub`, `replace`, and `match-whole-lines` will mostly "work" but the output will make next to no sense
 - The main purpose of this is to move `match-regex` and `no-duplicates` to earlier in the chain